Masculinities: liberation through photography

 What is immediately striking is that the exhibition is about men.
 Obvious really, but the ‘male gaze’ is so dominant in art and photography that we forget that most of it is directed at women.
 In putting this exhibition together the curators have attempted to subvert, or at least challenge and re-frame this male gaze.
 So there is a lot of photography by and about gay men, particularly white American gay men.
 Robert Mapplethorpe is one of the stars in that firmament and ironically his best photograph here is of a woman, Lisa Lyon, the women’s world pro bodybuilding champion in 1980, naked, and in heroic athletic pose.
 Right beside her are pictures of Arnold Schwarzenegger (not naked).
 The pose is the same, the impact somewhat different.
 With his extraordinarily over developed biceps he looks ridiculous.
 More substantial is Hal Fischers ‘Gay Semoitics’ (1977) with different steroetypes marked up with their various signifiers – lots of keys, leather accoutrements and different coloured handkerchiefs.
 But it is amusing because it is so dated.
 We know all that now.

 There is a very substantial collection of photographs of men in the military.
 There is a sense that some of the pictures are attempting to show them as vulnerable as well as, well… militaristic; Israeli solders dozing on a bus, Taliban soldiers dressing up in elaborate costume and heavily made up, apparently vulnerable, until you clock the pistols and AK47’s in almost all the shots – killing you softly with kohl.
 There are a few other military types as well – mainly Nazi’s in uniform – or more accurately actors dresed as Nazis, that Hollywood obsession.
 And there are a fair few cowboys too.
 Masculinity as extreme masculinity.
 But oddly the exhibition doesn’t concentrate on men in other work contexts.
 In fact the world of work is almost entirely absent.
 It is odd because the debates of the past couple of decades have been about the ‘feminisation of the workplace’ as mining, heavy industry and other traditionally male occupations have been replaced by more office based, retail, leisure, and hi-tech ones.
 Result, a lot more men are to be found in what were traditionally female contexts and caring professions, and the nature of work has changed too, as women become engineers, doctors, and leaders in the creative industries, including film and photography.
 Men at home aren’t well represented either, none experimenting with cooking, let alone childcare.
-But there are some wonderful if not exactly new series, including Richard Billingham’s 1996 ‘Ray’s a laugh’, his tender portrait of his alcoholic father stuck in their flat in the Black Country, and Duane Michals’s ‘The return of the Prodigal Son’, a set of just five photographs where the son returns home naked, and in the space of those pictures the father divests himself of his clothes, ending with the son clothed and the father naked.
+But there are some wonderful if not exactly new series, including Richard Billingham’s 1996 ‘Ray’s a laugh’, his tender portrait of his mother and alcoholic father stuck in their flat in the Black Country, and Duane Michals’s ‘The return of the Prodigal Son’, a set of just five photographs where the son returns home naked, and in the space of those pictures the father divests himself of his clothes, ending with the son clothed and the father naked.
 The late Masahise Fukase really pulls it off with with a magnificent series of black and white pictures of him with his ageing father.
 So does Larry Sultan, with pictures of his also quite elderly dad, practicing his golf swing, trying to fix the vacuum cleaner and standing forlornly by an empty swimmig pool.
 Paternal love.

 Women photographers don’t play a very big part, but two British photographers make an impact, Anna Fox with ‘My mothers cupboards and my father’s words’, terrifying for the banality of the cupboards contents juxtaposed with the violence of the words, and Karen Knorr’s ‘Gentleman’, photographs shot in 1980s London gentleman’s clubs.
 Like Fox she pairs the images with words, words that amplify the sense of (white) male entitlement.
 One has a black man carrying a silver tea service accompanied by the words ‘Men are interested in Power.
 Women are interested in Service’.
 Another, picturing two gents taking tea says, ‘Newspapers are no longer ironed.
 Coins no longer boiled.
 So far have standards fallen.’
 In a way the exhibition might give the impression to a visitor from another planet (or perhaps even to many women on this one) that men don’t do very much, apart from having sex (mainly with each other), killing people, or practicing to on the sports field – some of the Catherine Opie’s photos in ‘High School Football’, make the participants look positively terrifying.